 Choosing a strategy to manage your migraines depends on the frequency and severity of your headaches, the degree of disability your headaches cause, and your other medical conditions.

-In most cases, preventive medications don't eliminate headaches completely, and some cause serious side effects.
-If you have had good results from preventive medicine and have been migraine-free for six months to a year, your doctor may recommend tapering off the medication to see if your migraines return without it.
+In most cases, preventive medications don't stop headaches completely, and some drugs cause serious side effects.
+If you have had good results from preventive medicine and your migraines are well controlled, your doctor may recommend tapering off the medication to see if your migraines return without it.

 Lifestyle and home remedies